core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Target Attributes Registry ## {#iana-target-attributes}

-IANA is asked to add the following entry to the "Target Attributes" registry within the "CoRE Parameters" registry group.
+IANA is asked to add the following entry to the "Target Attributes" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 ~~~~~~~~~~~
 Attribute Name: gosc